connectomicslab/connectomemapper3/paper/paper.md

 They also make CMP3 efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize and extend it for specific needs.

-## A revisited and extended multi-scale cortical parcellation scheme.
+## A revisited and extended multi-scale cortical parcellation scheme

 CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI].
 The parcellation derived from the Desikan-Killiany atlas [@Desikan2006AnInterest] has been